 Sec.
-12.4.
+12.5.
 Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt in the form of an ordinance or ordinances the standards and obligations described in section 12.3 to which the Gaming Operation and Gaming Facility are held, and shall transmit the ordinance(s) to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
-In the absence of a promulgated tribal standard in respect to a matter identified in section 12.3, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or California state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.
+The Tribe shall adopt as tribal law the standards and obligations described in section 12.3 to which the Gaming Operation and Gaming Facility are held, and shall transmit the tribal law(s) to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact or at least sixty (60) days prior to the commencement of Gaming Activities under this Compact, whichever is later.
+In the absence of a promulgated tribal standard in respect to a matter identified in section 12.3 or 12.4, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or California state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.

 Sec.
-12.5.
+12.6.
 Insurance Coverage and Claims.